 - 1. MSN and PGC students in the didactic portion of their degree and all DNP students must communicate with their Academic Advisor.
 MSN and PGC students in the clinical portion of their degree must communicate with their RCF.
 After this communication occurs, the Advisor or RCF will mark the student as eligible to register for the upcoming term. - 2.
 The student must register within the dates of the open registration period via Self-Service.
 These occur during weeks seven and eight of each term and are announced on the web portal page. - 3.
 All pre and co-requisites must be followed for appropriate registration.
 Please consult with your Academic Advisor or RCF before making any changes in course order so that potential future consequences as a result of deviating from the standard order in the program of study is understood. - 4.
 Maximum didactic course load for any student is 9 credit hours AND maximum 3 courses.
+During the term in which the student completes PC716, students may complete up to 10 credit hours and maximum 3 courses.
 The maximum clinical course load for any student is 12 hours.